Here is one good idea of why is that so: The newsletter is buried among hundreds of other emails the employees receive every day.

 Let’s dig deeper...

-A significant number of non-desk employees does not have a corporate email address.
+A significant number of non-desk employees do not have a corporate email address.

 Can company culture thrive with limited internal communication tools?